-Originally built in the 1940s, the hotel was known as Coco Palm Lodge.
+Originally built in the 1940's, the development was known as Coco Palm Lodge with hotel guest rooms, lobby, and related facilities constructed on private property.
 On January 25, 1953, under the management of Island Holidays, Ltd., the property was renamed Coco Palms Resort.

-In 1969, Amfac purchased Island Holidays, Ltd. and the Coco Palms property.
+In 1969, Amfac Hotels and Resorts Inc. (Amfac) purchased Island Holidays, Ltd. and the Coco Palms property.

-In 1985, Amfac sold the property to Wailua Associates, who managed the hotel until Hurricane Iniki struck on September 11, 1992.
+In 1985, Amfac sold the property to Wailua Associates, who managed the hotel until Hurricane Iniki struck on September 11, 1992 causing substantial damage to the property.

-In 2006, the property was sold to Coco Palms Ventures LLC (CPV).
-After years of planning, building permits, etc., with the economic downturn, CPV struggled to find new investors for this project but eventually gave up on the project.
+In 2006, the hotel property was sold to Coco Palms Ventures, LLC (CPV).
+After years of planning, building permits, etc., with the economic downturn, CPV struggled to find new investors for this project and ultimately gave up on it.

-Prudential Insurance PR II LLC took over ownership of the property.
+Prudential Insurance PR II LLC acquired ownership of the property in 2012.

-In May 2016, Coco Palms Hui LLC became the new owners of the property.
+In May 2016, Coco Palms Hui LLC acquired ownership of the hotel property.